-- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for a New Zealand teacher education degree; or - ii. qualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; or - iii. been admitted with Academic Equivalent Standing; and - (c) hold a full practising certificate from the Teaching Council of Aotearoa New Zealand (not a requirement for students enrolled in the Early Intervention endorsement); and - (d) have acquired at least two years relevant experience as a teacher or educator in a recognised educational, workplace or community setting; and - (e) have been approved as a student for the Postgraduate Diploma in Specialist Teaching by the Dean of Education and Health Sciences, based on relevance and standard of previous studies and professional work.
-A student who does not hold a current New Zealand full practising certificate must: - a. have met the requirements stipulated in the Vulnerable Children Act 2014 prior to gaining entry into the programme; and - b. meet requirements equivalent to those set down by the Teaching Council of Aotearoa New Zealand for registration as a teacher in terms of character and fitness to be a teacher.
+- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for an Aotearoa New Zealand teacher education degree; or - ii. qualified for a recognised three year diploma in early childhood, primary, or secondary teaching in Aotearoa New Zealand; or - iii. been admitted with Academic Equivalent Standing; and

+- (c) hold a full practising certificate from the Matatū Aotearoa | Teaching Council of Aotearoa New Zealand (not a requirement for students enrolled in the Early Intervention endorsement); and - (d) have acquired at least two years relevant experience as a teacher or educator in a recognised educational, workplace or community setting; and - (e) have been approved as a student for the Postgraduate Diploma in Specialist Teaching by the Amo Ako me te Hauora | Dean of Education and Health Sciences, based on relevance and standard of previous studies and professional work.

+A student who does not hold a current Aotearoa New Zealand full practising certificate must:

+- have met the requirements stipulated in the Children's Act 2014 prior to gaining entry into the programme: and - meet requirements equivalent to those set down by the Matatū Aotearoa | Teaching Council of Aotearoa New Zealand for registration as a teacher in terms of character and fitness to be a teacher.

-A student for whom English is a second language must meet English language proficiency requirements as set by the Teaching Council of Aotearoa New Zealand.
+A student for whom English is a second language must meet English language proficiency requirements as set by the Matatū Aotearoa | Teaching Council of Aotearoa New Zealand.